centreon/centreon-iac-vagrant/readme.md

 A new file was created: `centreon.box`

-To use with vagrant, add you box with command:
+To use with Vagrant, add you box with command:
 ```
 vagrant box add centreon.box
 ```